Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Abstract

 \section{Abstract}

-We establish two new estimates which control a function in~$L^1$ by only the $L^1$ norm of its radial derivative.
+We establish two new estimates which control a function in~$L^1$, after subtracting its average, by only the $L^1$ norm of its radial derivative.
 While the interior estimate holds for all superharmonic functions, the boundary version is much more delicate.
 It requires the function to be a stable solution of a semilinear elliptic equation with a nonnegative, nondecreasing, and convex nonlinearity.
-As an application, our estimates provide quantitative proofs of two results established in [Cabr\'e, Figalli, Ros-Oton, and Serra, Acta Math.\ 224 (2020)] by contradiction-compactness proofs.
+As an application, our estimates provide quantitative proofs of two results established by contradiction-compactness arguments in [Cabr\'e, Figalli, Ros-Oton, and Serra, Acta Math.\ 224 (2020)].
 We recall that this work proved the H\"older regularity of stable solutions to semilinear elliptic equations in the optimal range of dimensions $n\leq 9$.